rafayetu/command-line-packet-sniffer/README.md

 # A Network Packet Monitoring Tool - Packet Sniffing using Python

+# Running the Program

-To run the program do the following from terminal:
+To run the program, follow these steps from your terminal:

+1. **Enter Root Mode:**
-	1. Go to root mode
+   - Switch to root mode by running:
+     ```
-		-> $ sudo su -
+     $ sudo su -
+     ```
-		-> Then enter your password
+   - Then enter your password.

+2. **Change Directory:**
-	2. Then change the directory where the programm files are stored -> $ cd Directory/../../
+   - Navigate to the directory where the program files are stored:
+     ```
+     $ cd ~/command-line-packet-sniffer
+     ```

-	3. Run the python file
+3. **Run the Python File:**
+   - Execute the main program file:
+     ```
-		-> $ python main.py build
+     $ python main.py
-	4. Choice option will come
+     ```

+4. **Choose an Option:**
+   - After running the script, you will see a menu of options:
+     ```
-		-> Options:
+     Options:
      1. Capture packets and analyze it
+     ```
-			->> Selecting option '1' will ask you for a the number of packets you want to capture or analyze.
-Then capturing will start.
+   - Selecting option '1' will prompt you to enter the number of packets you want to capture or analyze.
+The capturing will then start.
-			->> If you choose option '1' it will give you another list of options after capturing data.
+   - If you choose option '1', it will provide another list of options after capturing data:
+     ```
-				->> Options:
+     Options:
      1. Print details of packets
      0. Exit
+     ```
-						->>> Selecting option '1' will give you another list of options.
+     - Selecting option '1' here will present further choices:
+       ```
-						->>> Options:
+       Options:
        1. Print details of all packets
        2. Print details of a specific packet
        3. Print details of all packets in range
        0. Exit from option '1'
+       ```

 # Program Features:
 	1. It can handle this protocols: